 Long term incentives for NEO's consist of share options which are also a variable component of compensation.
 Where the cash bonus payable to business unit managers or the CEO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
 These options are 10-year stock options granted at the market price at the time of grant.
 We also retain the right to grant discretionary options with 5 year duration to any NEO.
 This discretion is used from time to time to provide additional long-term incentives to management to recognize exceptional circumstances.
+In future years commencing Fiscal 2023, as part of the changes to the CEO's long term incentives, the CEO will no longer receive share options.
+See 'CEO Long Term Incentive Program for Fiscal Year 2023' below.

 These share options vest at the rate of 20% per year and act as an inducement for the recipients to remain in Exco's employment and make business decisions that will contribute to our long-term share price appreciation.
 However, recent changes in the taxation of these share options and prevailing best practices biased toward performance-based options caused the HRC Committee and management to review new long-term incentives which are performance based and better align management's long term motivation.
-This is expected to be introduced in the upcoming year.
+The Board, on the recommendation of the HRC Committee, has approved a RSU and PSU Plan for use in future years.
+See "Executive Compensation Discussion and Analysis' above.
+Once fully implemented this would reduce or possibly replace the grant of share options to NEOs and senior managers.